 Thanks so much for letting me read this.
 I would be interested in helping review the rest of your book but let me know if this sort of review is helpful to you or if you want more in depth or perhaps a line by line?

-Thanks.
+Good work.
+Thanks so much for letting me read.
 God bless you and keep on writing!

 This really sums up the writing and reviewing experience.
-And that is being Open and True. *Smile* Excellent work.
+And that is being Open and True.
+Excellent work.
 You don't come across as too emotional.
 The words create the image of just a calmness that, while dependent, is not needy.
 That can be a hard voice to create.
 Thanks so much for sharing this.
 God bless you and keep on writing!

 Okay, so I'll admit that I am a big C.S.
 Lewis fan!
 But even if I wasn't, I'd still say this was a good poem.